A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Applications

-\begin{example}[Minimum Spanning Tree (MST)] By \cite[Lemma 2.1]{py} the MST graph functional $\cT$ stabilizes $\cP_1$.
+\item[(1)] {\it Minimum Spanning Tree (MST)}: By \cite[Lemma 2.1]{py} the MST graph functional $\cT$ stabilizes $\cP_1$.
 Moreover, the degree of a vertex in the MST of a set of points in $\R^d$ is bounded by a constant $B_d$, depending only on the dimension $d$ \cite[Lemma 4]{aldous_steele}.
 Therefore, the normality condition N1 in Assumption~\ref{normalcondition} and the moment condition~\eqref{degcond} are trivially satisfied.
-Theorem~\ref{POWERSTABILIZE} then implies $\mathrm{AE(\cT)}=0$, thus re-deriving Theorem~\ref{MSTAE}. \end{example}
+Theorem~\ref{POWERSTABILIZE} then implies $\mathrm{AE(\cT)}=0$, thus re-deriving Theorem~\ref{MSTAE}.

-\begin{example}[$K$-Nearest Neighbor (NN)] By \cite[Lemma 6.1]{pyclt}, the $K$-NN graph functional $\cN_K$ stabilizes $\cP_1$.
+\item[(2)] {\it $K$-Nearest Neighbor ($K$-NN)}: By \cite[Lemma 6.1]{pyclt}, the $K$-NN graph functional $\cN_K$, where $K=O(1)$ is fixed with $N$, stabilizes $\cP_1$.
 Condition N1 in Assumption~\ref{normalcondition} and the moment condition~\eqref{degcond} are trivially satisfied, since $\cN_K$ is a bounded degree graph functional.
-This implies, $\mathrm{AE}(\cN_K)=0$.

-In a follow-up paper \cite{BBB}, it is shown that even though the test based on $\cN_K$ has zero asymptotic Pitman efficiency, that is, no power against $O(N^{-\frac{1}{2}})$ alternatives, it has non-trivial local power against alternatives which shrink towards the null more slowly, often at rate $O(N^{-\frac{1}{4}})$. \end{example}
+This implies, $\mathrm{AE}(\cN_K)=0$, showing that the test based on the $K$-NN graph has no asymptotic local power, when $K=O(1)$.